marrus-sh/Specifications/-/kixt-charset/index.md

-# Kixt Charset
+# Kixt Charsets

 ## Abstract {#abstract}

-The following specification defines a mechanism for defining character sets (*charsets*) which may be used in a [Kixt transmission][transmission] or rendering system.
+The following specification defines a mechanism for defining character sets (*charsets*) which may be used in a [Kixt transmission] or rendering system.
-[Kixt charsets][charset] are, as their name implies, sets of [Kixt characters][character], mapping each one to a codepoint and assigning it particular character properties.
+[Kixt charsets][Kixt charset] are, as their name implies, sets of [Kixt characters][Kixt character], mapping each one to a codepoint and assigning it particular character properties.
 This document details the meaning of these properties within the [Kixt Charset Model].
-Finally, this document introduces a plain-text document format, the [Kixt Charset Definition], for describing such charsets.
+Finally, this document introduces a plaintext document format, the [Kixt Charset Definition], for describing such charsets.

 <nav id="toc" markdown="block">
 ## Contents